sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

 API Documentation:
 ------------------

+There are two ways in which you can read the API documentation:

-Since it is basically a wrapper with some extra functionality the Chipmunk documentation should do fine.
-Specific documentation can be found in the .h files and there are plenty code samples within the download.
+First method is by opening the docset within the doumentation folder.
+Another method is reading the documentation directly from tythe .h files and there are plenty code samples within the download.
 These code samples include a sample for every constraint and shape type.
 In just plain Chipmunk and in combination with Sparrow (later is not yet completed).